• Skip to primary navigation

 No cook sweet pepper relish

 This is a deliciously spicy relish, made by finely chopping red and yellow bell peppers and sweet red onion.
-It’s livened up by the addition of chilli and garlic and has a lovely sweet peppery taste that goes so well with a hamburger, or spooned over your favourite sausages.
+Chilli and garlic enhance the sweet peppery taste that goes so well with a hamburger or spooned over your favourite sausages.

-There’s no cooking involved, and it takes literally minutes to make.
+There's no cooking involved, and it takes minutes to make.
 Make it in advance and chill in the fridge to give those delicious flavours time to mingle.
-I can practically guarantee that this is going to become your new favourite condiment once the barbeque season gets into swing.
+I can practically guarantee that this will become your new favourite condiment once the barbeque season gets into swing.

 I think this dish of sweet pepper relish is like summer on a plate!!!